-Even without access to the title of the collection this work appears in, a reader will immediately understand that this piece is about love.
-The word appears nine times in the text and the speaker spends the entire first two stanzas attempting to relate his feelings of love to other objects.
-You can read the full poem here.
+Even without access to the title of the collection, this work appears in.
+A reader will immediately understand that this piece is about love.
+The word appears nine times in the text, and the speaker spends the entire first two stanzas attempting to relate his feelings of love to other objects.

 Summary of One Hundred Love Sonnets: XVII